 It was a big move.
-It meant leaving New York at 26 years-old, the place I had loved and breathed for all of my early 20’s – to live in a very different version of a large and bustling city.
-While I had traveled a bit before and also spent time studying abroad in Australia, this was a new sort of adventure.
+It meant leaving New York at 26 years old, the place I had loved and breathed for all of my early twenties, to live in a very different version of a large and bustling city.
+While I had traveled a bit before and had also spent time studying abroad in Australia, this was undoubtedly a new sort of adventure.
 Unlike the traveling I had done prior, London was a place I’d be settling into for an unknown time frame.
-I had no job set up, no apartment, and no friends or fellow travellers to help ease me in.
+I had no job set up, no apartment, and no friends or fellow travelers to help ease me in.
 It was challenging, intimidating, romantic and exciting.
-It really meant starting my life over on a different continent, and it also came to be the true start to my slow but steady exploration of this world.
+My life was starting over on a different continent, and it also came to be the true beginning of my slow but steady exploration of this vast world.

 Europe was the central focus at first, with other continents eventually working their way into the mix taking me to countries like Morocco, Israel and South Africa, among others.
-Upon my February 2012 eventual departure from the UK, I’d say I took the utmost advantage of my transition between jobs and continents, wandering South America for 10 weeks, seeing some more of Europe including a one-month stint in Kreuzberg, Berlin, and parts of South East Asia for another five weeks, all mostly on my own.
+Upon my February 2012 eventual departure from the UK, I’d say I took the utmost advantage of my transition between jobs and continents, wandering South America for 10 weeks, seeing some more of Europe including a one-month stint in Kreuzberg, Berlin, and hitting parts of South East Asia for another five weeks, all mostly on my own.

 To me, traveling is about one main thing- learning and seeing a destination as if you were a local.
 Mostly I accomplish this via food.
 Whenever I visit a new place, the way I initially navigate is through the places I plan to eat at, whether they are hole in wall spots or among the world’s best.
 This I have consistently found is the absolute best way to get yourself to different areas, allow yourself to be exposed to a less touristy side of things, and to have experiences you probably otherwise would not have.
 It’s like an automatic map and loose outline of an itinerary, by way of meals.
 Everything else that you enjoy naturally then stumbles off of that.